 Average Annual Salary: $55,980

 Huntsville’s stronger job market in the midst of unemployment concerns across the country helps the city jump from No. 15 to No. 3 in the overall ranking.
-The most affordable place to live in out of the 150 most populous metro areas in the U.S., Huntsville also has several local companies focused on science, technology, engineering, and math, which contribute to a higher average annual salary for the city residents.
+Out of the 150 most populous metro areas in the U.S., Huntsville is the most affordable place to live in.
+It is the home of many local tech companies and is also the location of several firms focused on science, technology, engineering, and math, which contribute to a higher average yearly salary for young professionals living in the city.

 #4 Fayetteville, Arkansas